simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2016-03-01
+<br />**Date image released:**  2013-09-23
-<br />**This image is owned by:**
-AAO ITSO Office,
-Gemini Obs./AURA &
-T. A. Rector
-(U. Alaska Anchorage)

-<br />**Title of the image:**  NGC 3310: A Starburst Spiral Galaxy
+<br />**Title of the image:**  IC 4628: The Prawn Nebula
-<br />**Description for the image:**  The party is still going on in spiral galaxy NGC 3310.
-Roughly 100 million years ago, NGC 3310 likely collided with a smaller galaxy causing the large spiral galaxy to light up with a tremendous burst of star formation.
-The changing gravity during the collision created density waves that compressed existing clouds of gas and triggered the star-forming party.
-The featured image from the Gemini North Telescope shows the galaxy in great detail, color-coded so that pink highlights gas while white and blue highlight stars.
-Some of the star clusters in the galaxy are quite young, indicating that starburst galaxies may remain in star-burst mode for quite some time.
-NGC 3310 spans about 50,000 light years, lies about 50 million light years away, and is visible with a small telescope towards the constellation of Ursa Major.
+<br />**Description for the image:**  South of Antares, in the tail of the nebula-rich constellation Scorpius, lies emission nebula IC 4628.
+Nearby hot, massive stars, millions of years young, radiate the nebula with invisible ultraviolet light, stripping electrons from atoms.
+The electrons eventually recombine with the atoms to produce the visible nebular glow, dominated by the red emission of hydrogen.
+At an estimated distance of 6,000 light-years, the region shown is about 250 light-years across, spanning an area equivalent to four full moons on the sky.
+The nebula is also cataloged as Gum 56 for Australian astronomer Colin Stanley Gum, but seafood-loving astronomers might know this cosmic cloud as The Prawn Nebula.
+Astrophysicists: Follow ASCL on Facebook, G+, or Twitter
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1603/ngc3310_gemini_1837.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1309/prawn_eso_1280.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).